 All health plans that include telehealth providers in the network shall submit a Telehealth Report Form, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(B)(vii).)
 Complete this report form only if the health plan’s network includes network providers who deliver services via telehealth modalities.
 Only report providers who meet the definition of “network provider” on this report form.
 (See Rule 1300.67.2.2(b)(10).)

 Within the Telehealth Report Form, for each reported network, report a complete list of the health plan’s network providers who deliver primary care, specialty care, mental health and other outpatient provider services via telehealth modalities, as of the network capture date.
 (Rule 1300.67.2.2(h)(7)(A)(iii).)
 The health plan shall report all network providers who deliver some or all services via a defined telehealth modality.
 Network providers who deliver services via a telehealth modality and in-person shall be reported in the Telehealth Report Form and in the Annual Network Report Form designated for their area of practice.
 Network providers who exclusively deliver telehealth services shall be reported only in the Telehealth Report Form.

-The following field instructions describe the data that the reporting health plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(h)(7)(B).
+Report all licensed network providers as individual providers, as defined, using the first name and last name fields.
+If the network provider is an entity at which unlicensed individual providers are available to provide covered services, and the health plan does not have the first and last names of the unlicensed individual providers, the plan may enter the entity name in the entity name field, rather than enter each individual unlicensed provider at the entity.The following field instructions describe the data that the reporting health plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(h)(7)(B).
 Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.
 Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of this Instruction Manual for more information about how to complete these fields.

-Additional Instruction for Assembly Bill 457

-Please Note: This Telehealth Report Form (Form No. 40-271) is required for the reporting of telehealth providers who are network providers, as defined in the Definitions section of the Timely Access and Annual Network Submission Instruction Manual, incorporated in Rule 1300.67.2.2.
+Report Only Telehealth Providers that are Network Providers: Please Note: This Telehealth Report Form (Form No. 40-271) is required for the reporting of telehealth providers who are network providers, as defined in the Definitions section of the Annual Network Submission Instruction Manual, incorporated in Rule 1300.67.2.2.

-In accordance with Section 1374.141, as added on October 1, 2021, by assembly bill (AB) 457, the DMHC is issuing a separate report form for third-party corporate telehealth providers, as defined in Section 1374.141 (b).
-If the telehealth provider is a third-party corporate telehealth provider, as defined in Section 1374.141 (b), the Plan is required to report the provider as part of the reporting on the new form, entitled Third-Party Corporate Telehealth Report Form.
+In accordance with Section 1374.141, as added on October 1, 2021, by assembly bill (AB) 457, the DMHC issued a separate report form for third-party corporate telehealth providers, as defined in Section 1374.141 (b).
+If the telehealth provider is a third-party corporate telehealth provider, as defined in Section 1374.141 (b), the Plan is required to report the provider on the new form, entitled Third-Party Corporate Telehealth Report Form.

 If the telehealth provider is a contracting individual health professional, as defined in Section 1374.141 (b), the Plan is required to report the provider as a network provider on the Telehealth Report Form (Form No. 40-271).